emberjs/rfcs/text/0000-better-env-handling.md

 This is not really recommended anymore.
 There is no module export for this (you need to use the `ember` import for it).

+It cannot be used in module scope at all (see [no-ember-testing-in-module-scope eslint-plugin-ember rule](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-ember-testing-in-module-scope.md)).

 2. `import config from 'my-app/config/environment` && `config.environment === 'test'`

 This only works inside of an app.
 Addons cannot use this approach, as they don't know the application name.